lamps-lab/oadsclassifier/README.md

 Input
 ---------------------

-"OADS.py" script uses takes a text file as input.
+"OADS.py" script takes a text file as input.

 Output
 ---------------------

 The output of this script is the list of sentences that contains URLs and their predicted class.
-The classes are - "OADS", "Not-OADS"
+The classes are - "OADS", "Not-OADS".
+The output is also saved in a csv file named "Output.csv"
 1. "OADS" means Open access dataset/software
 2. "Not-OADS" means not open access dataset/software